uabrc/uabrc.github.io/docs/cheaha/index.md

 The Open OnDemand portal features a [file browser](open_ondemand/ood_files.md), [job composer](open_ondemand/ood_jobs.md) and various [interactive applications](open_ondemand/ood_interactive.md) including a remote desktop, Jupyter, RStudio and MATLAB, among others.
 There is also a [terminal](open_ondemand/index.md#shell-access) usable directly in the browser for very basic functions such as file management.
 More detailed documentation may be found on our [Open OnDemand page](open_ondemand/index.md).

+## Slurm

+Slurm is our job queueing software used for submitting any number of job scripts to run on the cluster.
+We have documentation on how to set up job scripts and submit them [further in](./slurm/index.md).
+More complete documentation is available at <https://slurm.schedmd.com/>.

+## Software

+A large variety of software is available on Cheaha as modules.
+To view and use these modules see [the following documentation](./software/modules.md).

+For new software installation, please try searching [Anaconda](../workflow_solutions/using_anaconda.md) for packages first.
+If you still need help, please [send a support ticket](../help/support.md)

+### Conda Packages

+A significant amount of open-source software is distributed as Anaconda or Python libraries.
+These libraries can be installed by the user without permission from Research Computing using Anaconda environments.
+To read more about using Anaconda virtual environments see our [Anaconda page](./software/software.md#anaconda-on-cheaha).

+If the software installation instructions tell you to use either `conda install` or `pip install` commands, the software and its dependencies can be installed using a virtual environment.

 ## Hardware

 A full list of the available hardware can be found on our [hardware page](./hardware.md).